Our team

 Danleigh Sokerov

-Danleigh is passionate about supporting people on their unique journeys toward healing and transformation, and she would be honoured to join you on yours.
-She skillfully integrates evidence-based, trauma-informed techniques, providing effective support tailored to your needs.
-Danleigh is a Registered Clinical Counsellor with the BC Association of Clinical Counsellors, holding a Master of Arts in Counselling Psychology from Yorkville University and a Bachelor of Arts in Psychology from Queen’s University.
-Beyond her professional endeavours, she finds joy in time with her family skating and playing pickleball and with herself hiking and being immersed in nature.
-Take the next step today by contacting Danleigh for a consultation.
+Danleigh is a Registered Clinical Counsellor (RCC) with the BC Association of Clinical Counsellors.
+She holds a Master of Arts in Counselling Psychology from Yorkville University and a Bachelor of Arts in Psychology from Queen’s University.
+Outside of her practice, Danleigh enjoys spending time with her family skating and playing pickleball, as well as reconnecting with herself through hiking and time in nature.

 Iosif Oros